gervais-amoah/lumen-collection/README.md

-# ✨ Lumen - The Shop that understands you
+# ✨ Lumen - The Shop That Understands You

 > Conversational commerce, reinvented.
 Stop searching, start describing.